Gromov-Hausdorff limits of K\"ahler manifolds with bisectional curvature lower bound I

 \begin{remark} The conclusion of theorem \ref{thm1} might be surprising at the first glance: the singularity of a normal complex analytic variety has real codimension at least $4$ while the metric singularity might have codimension $2$.
 To resolve this problem, we actually prove that metric singularities with tangent cones splitting off $\mathbb{R}^{2n-2}$ are regular in the complex analytic sense.
 Compare with \cite{[DS]}, where it was shown that complex analytic singularities are the same as metric singularities in the K\"ahler-Einstein case. \end{remark}

-It is a general fact that complex analytic varieties are locally contractible.
+It is a general fact that complex analytic spaces are locally contractible.
 See, for example, corollary $5.2$ in \cite{[D1]}.
-Therefore, we conclude the following \begin{cor} The limit space $M_\infty$ is locally contractible. \end{cor} \begin{remark} When the sectional curvature has a lower bound, the local contractibility of $M_\infty$ was proved in \cite{[GP1]}\cite{[GPW]}.
-If we only assume the Ricci curvature lower bound, the local contractibility seems unknown. \end{remark}
+Therefore, we conclude the following \begin{cor} The limit space $M_\infty$ is locally contractible. \end{cor} \begin{remark} When the sectional curvature has a lower bound, the local contractibility of $M_\infty$ was proved in [30][32]. \end{remark}

-There are several difficulties to prove theorem \ref{thm1}.
-From a metric geometry view point, we can only apply the convergence theory for manifolds with Ricci curvature lower bound, even if the bisectional curvature lower bound is available.
-The regularity of $M_\infty$ is much weaker than the case when $|Ric|$ is bounded.
-The singularity of $M_\infty$ need not have codimension greater than $2$.
-Note this is crucial in \cite{[DS]}.
-From the perspective of complex analysis, to construct holomorphic objects, one needs to apply H\"ormander's $L^2$-estimate.
-This requires pointwise positive lower bound of curvature on a bundle.
-In \cite{[DS]}, this holds automatically, as the manifold is polarized.
-In our case, however, this is not guaranteed aprior.
+During the proof of theorem \ref{thm1}, we obtain a topological result for complete K\"ahler surfaces with positive bisectional curvature: \begin{cor} Let $(M^2, p)$ be a complete noncompact K\"ahler surface with positive bisectional curvature and maximal volume growth.
+Then $M$ is simply connected.
+Maximal volume growth means $vol(B(p, r))\geq cr^{4}$ for some $c>0$ and for all $r$. \end{cor} \begin{remark} This result is rather weak.
+However, according to the author's knowledge, it is new.
+Indeed, there are very few results on topology of complete noncompact K\"ahler manifolds with positive bisectional curvature, even with the assumption that the manifold has maximal volume growth.
+In a forthcoming paper \cite{[L3]}, we shall continue to study the uniformization conjecture by using the results here. \end{remark}

 Our strategy to theorem \ref{thm1} is an extension of techniques in \cite{[L2]} to the negatively curved case.
 We need the Gromov-Hausdorff convergence theory by Cheeger-Colding \cite{[CC1]}\cite{[CC2]}, Cheeger-Colding-Tian \cite{[CCT]}; adaptation of the heat flow theory by Ni-Tam \cite{[NT1]} to negatively curved case (note that here we essentially require the bisectional curvature lower bound, due to a Bochner formula of the complex hessian); H\"ormander's $L^2$-estimate \cite{[Ho]}\cite{[D]}; three circle theorem for negatively curved case \cite{[L1]}.
 We also need to localize some argument in \cite{[DS]}.